Golmaal Returns: Plot

-Gopal meets Laxman Prasad (Shreyas Talpade) who has come to interview for a position in his office.
-He is Meera's boyfriend, which is not known to Gopal who asks him to pretend to be Anthony, and meet and convince Ekta that he was indeed telling the truth, in return for a job.
-Laxman agrees to do so, and everything goes according to plan until the address on which Ekta had written a letter to Anthony turns out to be real.
+Later, Gopal meets Laxman Prasad, who has come to interview for a position in his office.
+He is Meera's boyfriend, which is not known to Gopal.
+Gopal asks him to pretend to be Anthony, and meet and convince Ekta that he was indeed telling the truth, in return for a job.
+Laxman agrees to do so, and everything goes according to plan until the address on which Ekta had written a letter to Anthony as well as his name turns out to be real.
+Anthony and his wife, Julie, mistake the letter for a love letter, and Julie arrives at Ekta's house to complain, believing she and Anthony are having an affair.
+The real Anthony then later shows up at Gopal's house with intention of sleeping with Ekta, but he is scared off in a comical way by Gopal, Lucky and Laxman.
+Gopal warns the real Anthony not to show up around his residence ever again.
+However, Ekta and Esha spot Laxman with Meera while shopping and interrogate the real Anthony.

 Meanwhile, Gopal finds out that a dead body was found at the same location where he saved Meera from the goons.

-Investigating Officer Madhav (Arshad Warsi), who also happens to be Esha's boyfriend, does not get along with Gopal.
-He finds out that Gopal was missing from his home that very night and that the dead person was Gopal's colleague whom he had threatened to kill over a spat.
-Madhav also finds out that Laxman is not the real Anthony.
-He asks Gopal to get the girl to the police station to prove that Gopal had been with her, and did not murder his employee.
+Madhav finds out that Gopal was missing from his home that very night and that the dead person was Gopal's colleague whom he had threatened to kill over a spat.
+Madhav also easily guesses that Laxman is not the real Anthony and arrests him during his wedding with Meera, and phones Ekta about the truth.
+He gives Gopal a three-day deadline to get the girl to the police station to prove that Gopal had been with her and did not murder his employee.
 After three days and a lot of attempts, they still are not able to find the girl.
-In panic, Laxman and Lucky hire a woman called Munni (Ashwini Kalsekar) who needs money to get her boyfriend Vasooli (Mukesh Tiwari) out of jail.
-But Munni is kidnapped by the murderer.
+In panic, Laxman and Lucky hire a woman called Munni, who needs money to get her boyfriend Vasooli out of jail, but Munni is kidnapped by the murderer.
+Unable to prove his innocence, Gopal is arrested.